godotengine/godot-docs/classes/class_node.rst

 - void **move_child** **(** :ref:`Node<class_Node>` child_node, :ref:`int<class_int>` to_position **)**

-Moves a child node to a different position (order) amongst the other children.
+Moves a child node to a different position (order) among the other children.
 Since calls, signals, etc are performed by tree order, changing the order of children nodes may be useful.

 .. _class_Node_method_print_stray_nodes: